 Data Management using iCommands¶

 iCommands offers a variety of commands to help you manage your data in the Data Store.
-In the Data Store, file
+In the Data Store, file and directory are treated as data objects and collections, respectively.
+It's perfectly fine to consider these terms interchangeable.

 Display the Current Working Collection¶